zzzyed/IoT-Gas-Detection-System/README.md

 Add line chart animation effect (in planning)

-Increase the number of bar charts displayed (in progress)
+Increase the number of bar charts displayed (finished)

 Add more measurement types: propane, methane, ethanol (in planning)